Runner-Runner/dke-firefighters/finalReport/Experiment_Communication/readme.txt

  simulation: 30.000 ticks
- for each configuration average values of batchruns (10) different configurations:
+ for each configuration average values of batch runs (10) different configurations:
     1) no communication
     2) agents do requests - other agents will always help